Enter the

 Description/Taste

-Kyoho grapes are large, round to oval fruits, averaging 2 to 4 centimeters in diameter, and grow in dense, uniform clusters.
-The skin is smooth, taut, and thick, ranging in color from violet purple to dark purple, almost jet-black.
-There is also a natural bloom found across the surface, which is a powdery film that protects the grapes from fermenting and moisture loss.
-Kyoho grapes are a slip-skin variety, allowing the skins to be easily separated from the flesh without damage.
-The skins are often removed before consumption due to their tannic, subtly bitter flavor.
+Kyoho grapes are a large varietal, growing in round bunches of dense, uniform clusters.
+Each grape averages 2 to 4 centimeters in diameter and has a plump, spherical to oval shape.
+The skin is smooth, taut, glossy, and thick, ranging in color from violet purple to dark purple, almost jet-black.
+A natural bloom is found across the surface, a white-powdery film that protects the grapes from fermenting and moisture loss.
+Kyoho grapes are a slip-skin variety, allowing the skins to be easily separated from the flesh without damage, and the skins are often removed before consumption due to their tannic, subtly bitter flavor.
 Underneath the surface, the flesh is aqueous, soft, and tender with a translucent green hue, encasing a few oval seeds.
-When ripe, Kyoho grapes have low acidity and high sugar content, typically reaching around 18 to 20 Brix, contributing to the grape’s sweet, rich flavor.
+It is important to note that the seeds have a bitter flavor should be discarded.
+Kyoho grapes have a mild acidity and high sugar content, typically reaching around 18 to 20 Brix, contributing to the grape’s sweet, rich flavor reminiscent of the taste of concord grapes.

 Seasons/Availability